$firstname

 Biography

-Stephanie Beene is the Fine Arts Librarian for Art, Architecture, and Planning, and supports the teaching, learning, and research of students and faculty within the Art Department in the College of Fine Arts (e.g., Photography, Studio Art, Art History, Experimental Art & Technology, Art & Ecology, Land Arts of the American West, Art Education), as well as the School of Architecture and Planning (Architecture, Landscape Architecture, and Community & Regional Planning).
-As the liaison to these departments and programs, she conducts one-on-one research consultations with students, faculty and staff; provides information and visual literacy instruction sessions and workshops in collaboration with instructors; selects and manages materials for related library collections; and participates in numerous outreach initiatives, such as coordinating and collaborating on exhibits, events, and accreditation reports, and participating on juried critiques and poster sessions.
+Stephanie Beene is a Graduate and Faculty Engagement Librarian for the Arts and Architecture at the University of New Mexico, where she supports the teaching, learning, and research of graduate students and faculty within the College of Fine Arts and the School of Architecture and Planning.
+As a liaison to these departments and programs, she conducts one-on-one research consultations with students, faculty, and staff; provides information and visual literacy instruction sessions and workshops in collaboration with instructors; selects and manages materials for related library collections; and participates in numerous outreach initiatives, such as coordinating and collaborating on exhibits, events, and accreditation reports, and participating on juried critiques and poster sessions.
 In conjunction with the Center for Southwest Research (CSWR) and the libraries' humanities and fine arts collection management team, Stephanie works to maintain distinctive collections in Photography, Latin American, U.S. Borderlands, Southwestern, Indigenous, and American Indian art and architecture collections.

-Stephanie received an MSIS from the University of Texas at Austin, an MA in Art History (with a focus on Contemporary Borderlands Artists and Identity Politics) from the University of California, Riverside, and a BA in Art and Art History from Colorado State University.
-Before coming to UNM, Stephanie worked at Lewis & Clark College and as an instructor at the k-12 and undergraduate levels.
-She has worked as an educator, librarian, and visual resources curator, and within museums, archives, galleries, libraries, and non-profits before landing at UNM.
-Her passion is for art librarianship and she is very excited to be supporting the top-notch departments at UNM.
+Stephanie received an MS in Information Studies from the University of Texas at Austin, an MA in Art History (focusing on Contemporary Borderlands Artists and Identity Politics) from the University of California, Riverside, and a BA in Art and Art History from Colorado State University.
+Before UNM, Stephanie worked at Lewis & Clark College as a Visual Resources and Arts Librarian.
+Previously, she worked as an educator in higher education and K-12 spaces and as a visual resources curator, as well as within museums, archives, galleries, and non-profits.

 Selected Publications